laurianerzb/Hand-Gesture-Recognition-using-MediaPipe/README.md

 ## Usage

 * Clone this repository
-* Open terminal where the folder project is located
+* Open terminal where the manage.py file is located
 * Run `python manage.py runserver`
 * After the server starts follow the link or paste it in the web browser to start the program